 - First aid

 This may not be an option for all.
-However, it’s one great investment for any household as shelters serve as safe havens in many other events apart from a nuclear fallout such as an air strike or an earthquake.
-The Atlas underground bunker sounds like a good deal as you can get a safe place to “let it all pass” for $36,000.
+However, it’s a great investment for any household because shelters serve as safe havens for other events apart from a nuclear fallout – such as an air strike or an earthquake.
+The Atlas underground bunker sounds like a good deal.
+This will server as a safe place to “let it all pass” for $36,000.

 A shelter must be able to sustain itself through its own water and power sources.
-Generators would come in handy once a national black out commenced.
-While a water source may become tainted with radiation, they are still safe to use for cleaning or decontamination.
+Generators would come in handy once a national blackout commences.
+While water sources may become tainted with radiation, they are still safe to use for cleaning or decontamination.
 Radiological water filters will help solve water problems in many situations.

 If you don’t have enough funds to build an underground shelter, storm shelters and root cellars will do.
 You can also fortify your home to make it resistant from fallout threats.
-Seal up windows with tough plastic sheets for pandemics and duct tape.
-This would provide sufficient defense against radiation.
+Seal up windows with tough plastic sheets and duct tape.
+This will provide sufficient defense against radiation.

 Block the entrance with sandbags to prevent intruders from getting in.
 Sandbags also shields you from radiation, bullets, and explosives.
-Build more mass for a higher amount of protection.
+Add more mass for a higher amount of protection.

-Radiation cannot be removed by just boiling contaminated water.
-You can only make sure of it by using a trusted radiological water filter system.
+Radiation cannot be removed by just boiling contaminated water – a trusted radiological water filter system is the only way to decontaminate water.
 The Seychelles Water Filter eliminates 100% of identified radiological contaminants from drinking water.
-It includes: radium 226, cesium 137, uranium, gross beta, radon 222, and radioactive iodine B1.
+This includes radium 226, cesium 137, uranium, gross beta, radon 222, and radioactive iodine B1.

-Nuclear radiation from a distance can be carried away by the wind.
-When it reaches your destination, make sure you gathered enough protection from its damages.
-Anti-radiation tablets will not immunize you from radiation but they can prevent some damaging effects caused by radiation poisoning.
+A distant nuclear radiation can be carried by the wind.
+Anti-radiation tablets will not immunize you from radiation but they can prevent damaging effects caused by radiation poisoning.

-The thyroid, the part of the body that is most sensitive to radiation, uses iodine to make a thyroid hormone.
-When ionized radiation made contact with the thyroid, it scoops up radioactive iodine.
+The thyroid, the part of the body that is most sensitive to radiation, uses iodine to produce thyroid hormone.
+When ionizing radiation makes contact with the thyroid, it scoops up radioactive iodine.

 Anti-radiation tablets are usually potassium iodate pills.
 These pills protect the thyroid by supplying it with enough iodine so that it is no longer necessary to absorb any further.
-This prevents the thyroid from getting radioactive iodine that causes the development of thyroid cancer.
+This prevents the thyroid from getting radioactive iodine which causes thyroid cancer.

 Dietary pectin is also known as a radioprotective agent.
 Apple pectin effectively sweeps toxins and contaminants in the digestive tract.
-A report from Swiss Medical Weekly says that a study confirmed the reduction of 137Cs update on kids exposed to the radiation emitted by the Chernobyl incident.
-Apple pectin was administered orally in many cases and showed great performance in flushing out radiation from the affected body system.
+A report from Swiss Medical Weekly says that a study confirmed the reduction of 137Cs in kids exposed to the radiation (emitted by the Chernobyl incident).
+Apple pectin was administered orally in many cases and showed great performance in flushing out radiation.